 Upon receiving the recommendation from the program director, the EVCAA will seek the

 advice of the Faculty Council on Appointment, Promotion and Tenure to make sure that current procedures have been followed and to ensure that the candidate’s teaching, scholarship, and service are similar in quality to that of current tenured faculty at the University of Washington Tacoma (as detailed in 24-54 C of the Faculty Code).
+The Faculty Council on Appointment, Promotion and Tenure, when preparing reviews of candidate files must include a specific discussion of the candidate’s contributions to institutional diversity, equity and inclusion in their reports.
+This discussion should summarize the candidate’s contributions and offer any evaluation of the impact this contribution has had with respect to teaching, research and service.
 The EVCAA will forward his/her recommendation with concurrence from the Chancellor to the Provost who makes the decision on behalf of the President.

 Search Committee Report Template